koksao/countries-api/README.md

-This Spring Boot application fetches country information based on ISO codes from the REST Countries API.
+This application provides a RESTful API to retrieve information about a specific country using its ISO code.
+Country data is initially fetched from an H2 database.
+If the requested information is not found in the database, it is retrieved from the REST Countries API (https://restcountries.com) and added to the H2 database for future requests.